 skip to Main Content

-The Salisbury Artisans wood shop is located among the beautiful historic factories and homes along the Wachocastinook Brook at the base of Mount Riga in Salisbury, CT.
+The Salisbury Artisans wood shop is at 80 Factory Street at the base of Mount Riga in Salisbury, CT.
 Cabinetmaker David Bowen has been making custom furniture here since 1997.
-Carbon Neutral: Fifty-three PV panels make our electricity and power our home’s geothermal system.
-A Steibol-Eltron evacuated tube solar collector heats our shop floor.

 Site of the Revolutionary War Foundry, Salisbury

-Site of the Revolutionary War Foundry, Salisbury – Connecticut Historical Society By the war’s end, the Salisbury Furnace had turned out some 850 cannon, estimated to have been three-fourths of all those made in the colonies.
+Lakeville, CT site of the Revolutionary War Foundry – Connecticut Historical Society By the war’s end, the Lakeville (Salisbury) Furnace had turned out some 850 cannon, estimated to have been three-fourths of all those made in the colonies.
 George Washington called Salisbury the “Arsenal of the Revolution.”.

-In 1844, on the site of Lakeville’s cannon production(photo above), Alexander H. Holley began The Holley Manufacturing Company, the first company in the U.S. to make pocket knives.
+In 1844, on the site of Lakeville’s cannon production, Alexander H. Holley began The Holley Manufacturing Company, the first company in the U.S. to make pocket knives.

-The Salisbury Association has this cabinet of Holley Pocketknives on display in the Academy Building, Main Street Salisbury.
+This cabinet of Holley Pocketknives is on display at The Salisbury Association in the Academy Building, Main Street Salisbury.

 Turning stunning bowls, candle holders, and pepper mills from the Rosewood and Cocobolo once used for their cutlery handles, the “Salisbury Artisans” began advertising in the Tanglewood play bill and in 1948 Popular Science magazine offering exotic wood blanks as well.
 The Salisbury Artisans catalog circa 1950.